 Balance Transfer Credit Cards

 While you can transfer balances between most credit cards, it’s important to pick a balance transfer credit card with a 0% interest rate to pay off that debt faster.
-Because credit cards have an average interest rate of 14.52%, according to the Federal Reserve, moving debt to a balance transfer credit card can save hundreds on your payments each month.
+Current average credit card interest rates are around 16%, according to the Federal Reserve, so moving debt to a balance transfer credit card can save hundreds on interest charges as you pay down debt.

-However, as the economy has contracted and lenders have become more careful, getting approved for a balance transfer card has become tougher.
-Before shopping around and filling out an application, you should check your credit score to make sure you will qualify.
+However, you should check your credit score to make sure you’re eligible for a balance transfer credit card before you apply.
 If your credit score is below 700, you may not qualify for a new credit card.

 Who Should Do a Balance Transfer?